apiman/apiman/README.md

 3. Unpack and configure WildFly 8.x
 4. Deploy the WildFly 8.x version of apiman to WildFly

-Once WilfFly has started up, and if all went well, you can point your browser to the [API Management UI](http://localhost:8080/apiman-dt-ui/) and log in as any of the following users:
+Once WildFly has started up, and if all went well, you can point your browser to the [API Manager](http://localhost:8080/apiman-manager/) and log in as any of the following users:

 * admin/admin123!
 * bwayne/bwayne123!
 * ckent/ckent123!
 * dprince/dprince123!

-Note that this quickstart also deploys a dev-seeder.war which will, after a slight startup delay, add a bunch of content to apiman.
-This is not strictly necessary, but it does populate the management layer with some data so that it doesn't feel so lonely the first time you log in.
+Note that this quickstart also deploys a seeder.war which will, after a slight startup delay, add a bunch of content to apiman.
+This is not strictly necessary, but it does populate the API Manager with some data so that it doesn't feel so lonely the first time you log in.
 You're welcome.

 ## Contribute fixes and features